 Best Places to Stay in Majorstuen:

-Cochs Pensjonat is in fantastic location, close to everything, Karl Johans Gate street, Homansbyen and Dalsbergstien Tram Stops, and Royal Palace.
-Guests at Cochs Pensjonat can enjoy breakfast for a discounted rate at Kaffebrenneriet and Espresso House, right outside the hotel.
+mid-range ($$): Cochs Pensjonat, great family-friendly hotel, located in a fantastic location, close to everything, Karl Johans Gate street, Homansbyen and Dalsbergstien Tram Stops.
+It offers a breakfast for a discounted rate at Kaffebrenneriet and Espresso House, right outside the hotel.

-Radisson Blu Scandinavia Hotel, Oslo is within short walk from Oslo’s Royal Palace and National Gallery.
-It provides free WiFi, in addition to a wellness centre with an indoor swimming pool, well-equipped fitness area and saunas.
+luxury ($$$): Radisson Blu Scandinavia, located within short walk from Royal Palace and National Gallery.
+It has free WiFi, wellness centre with an indoor swimming pool, well-equipped fitness area and saunas.
 The 21st-floor Summit Bar offers impressive city and Oslo Fjord views.

 St Hanshaugen is a charming and quiet neighborhood north of Sentrum offering a fusion of old and new buildings, as well as an outdoor cinema that runs throughout the summer.